WebAssembly/exception-handling/document/core/exec/runtime.rst

 Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single |TRAP| instruction, signalling abrupt termination.

 The |REFFUNCADDR| instruction represents :ref:`function reference values <syntax-ref.func>`.
-Similarly, |REFEXTERNADDR| represents :ref:`external references <syntax-ref.extern>`, and |REFEXNADDR| represents :ref:`exception reference values <syntax-refexnaddr>` of caught exception events.
+Similarly, |REFEXTERNADDR| represents :ref:`external references <syntax-ref.extern>`, and |REFEXNADDR| represents :ref:`exception reference values <syntax-refexnaddr>` of caught exceptions.

 The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`, identified by its :ref:`address <syntax-funcaddr>`.
 It unifies the handling of different forms of calls.

-The |THROWADDR| instruction represents the imminent throw of an :ref:`exception reference value <syntax-refexnaddr>` based on an :ref:`event instance <syntax-eventinst>`, identified by its :ref:`address <syntax-eventaddr>`.
+The |THROWADDR| instruction represents the imminent throw of an :ref:`exception reference value <syntax-refexnaddr>` based on an :ref:`exception instance <syntax-exninst>`, identified by its :ref:`address <syntax-exnaddr>`.
-The values it will consume to create the exception depend on the event's :ref:`event type <syntax-eventtype>`.
+The values it will consume to create the exception depend on its :ref:`exception type <syntax-exntype>`.
-It unifies the throwing of different forms of events.
+It unifies the throwing of different forms of exceptions.

 The |LABEL|, |FRAME|, and |CATCHN| instructions model :ref:`labels <syntax-label>`, :ref:`frames <syntax-frame>`, and active :ref:`exception handlers <syntax-try>`, respectively, :ref:`"on the stack" <exec-notation>`.
 Moreover, the administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instr-seq>` with an |END| marker.